dotnet/runtime/docs/workflow/building/coreclr/macos-instructions.md

-# Build CoreCLR on MacOS
+# Build CoreCLR on macOS

 * [Environment](#environment)
 * [Build the Runtime](#build-the-runtime)